 For the period from August 13, 2019 (inception) through December 31, 2019, cash used in operating activities was \$367,473.
-Net income of \$2,043 was offset by interest earned on marketable securities held in the Trust Account of \$154,572 and changes in operating assets and liabilities, which used \$214,944 of cash from operating activities.
+Net loss of \$596,380 was impacted by a non-cash charge for the change in the fair value of warrant liabilities of \$360,000, and transaction costs of \$238,423 offset by interest earned on marketable securities held in the Trust Account of \$154,572 and changes in operating assets and liabilities, which used \$214,944 of cash from operating activities

+As of December 31, 2020, we had cash and marketable securities held in the Trust Account of \$100,339,379.
+Interest income on the balance in the Trust Account may be used by us to pay taxes.
+During year ended December 31, 2020, we withdrew approximately \$198,000 of interest earned on the Trust Account to pay for our franchise and income tax obligations.
 We intend to use substantially all of the funds held in the Trust Account, including any amounts representing interest earned on the Trust Account (less taxes payable and deferred underwriting commissions) to complete our Business Combination.
 We may withdraw interest to pay taxes.
 To the extent that our capital stock or debt is used, in whole or in part, as consideration to complete our Business Combination, the remaining proceeds held in the Trust Account will be used as working capital to finance the operations of the target business or businesses, make other acquisitions and pursue our growth strategies.

+As of December 31, 2020, we had cash of \$770,114 held outside of the Trust Account.
 We intend to use the funds held outside the Trust Account primarily to identify and evaluate target businesses, perform business due diligence on prospective target businesses, travel to and from the offices, plants or similar locations of prospective target businesses or their representatives or owners, review corporate documents and material agreements of prospective target businesses, and structure, negotiate and complete a Business Combination.